apaksoy/intro/readme.md

 ## [Alaff](https://github.com/apaksoy/alaff)

-Solutions to various homework questions from the advanced linear algebra course, Advanced Linear Algebra - Foundations to Frontiers (UTAustinX) from edX.
+Solutions to various homework questions and side projects from the advanced linear algebra course, Advanced Linear Algebra - Foundations to Frontiers (UTAustinX) from edX.